DeepLabCut/DeepLabCut/docs/functionDetails.md

 pafthreshold: 0.15139643821853171
 method: m1
 withid: false
 topktoretain: .inf <--- maximum number of animals one expects to see; we assume "infinity" during cross-valiation.
-Keep small later
 upperbound_factor: 1.25
 lowerbound_factor: .75